buildwise-be/ai-construct-lastenboek-split/documentation/quick_start_guide.md

 2. **⚙️ Document Type**: Select "VMSW Document" from dropdown
 3. **▶️ Run**: Click "Run Complete Pipeline"

-**That's it!** Your document will be processed in seconds using built-in VMSW categories.
+**That's it!** Your document will be processed quickly using built-in VMSW categories.
+The categorization step is nearly instant.

 ---